-2. Click the IPSetup from the Auto-Run menu screen.
-Then the IPSetup Wizard will appear.
-Click Next when the Welcome to the IPSetup Wizard appears.
+Click the IP Setup from the Auto-Run menu screen.
+Then IP Setup Wizard will appear.
+Click "Next" when the Welcome to the IPSetup Setup Wizard appears.

-Click Browse to choose the desired destination location.
+Click "Browse" to choose the desired destination location.
 By default, the destination location is C:\Program Files\TRENDnet\IPSetup.
-Then click Next.
+Then Click "Next".

-4. Click Next to confirm the IPSetup software to be installed to the computer.
+4. Click "Next" to confirm the IPSetup software to be installed to the computer.

-5. When the Installation Complete window appears, click Close.
+5. When the Installation Complete window appears, click "Finish".

-- After installing the IPSetup utility, the application is automatically installed to your computer, and creates a folder in Start\Program\TRENDnet\IPSetup. - Click Start>Programs>TRENDnet>IPSetup, and then click IPSetup.
+- After installing the IPSetup utility, the application is automatically installed to your computer, and creates a folder in " Start \Program\TRENDnet\PSetup". - Click Start > Programs > TRENDnet > IPSetup, and then click IPSetup